jamesdoc/cfc/readme.md

 ## Development

+To get this up and running on your own computer you need to have Node and NPM installed.
+[Find out how here](https://www.npmjs.com/get-npm).

+Once you have installed NPM in the command line run the following line in this folder:

+`npm run dev`

+You'll now have a local server running at [http://localhost:8080](http://localhost:8080).

 This is built on top of [Eleventy](https://www.11ty.io) because it is great.

-Run the dev server: `npm run dev`
+One of the nice things about 11ty is it's [super simple documentation](https://www.11ty.io/docs/).

 ## Deploy

+The site is hosted with [Surge](https://surge.sh/).
+It is also great.
+You can deploy from the command line too with the line:

-Run the dev server: `npm run deploy`
+`npm run deploy`

+I'll need to give you access to deploy to the Christian Filmmakers Collective website though.